AndrewSpano/Disentangled-Variational-Autoencoder/README.md

 ## Execution
-To execute the VAE, you have to navigate to the [src](src) directory and execute the following command
+To execute the VAE, you have to navigate to the [src](src) directory and execute the following command <br>
     ```bash
     $ python3 main.py -c <config_file_path> -v <variation>
     ```